PedemonteGiacomo/OpenMp-Parallel-Computing/README.md

 ## Microservices

 A new directory `microservices/` shows how the processing algorithms can be exposed as standalone services.
 The first available service is `grayscale`, which wraps the OpenMP grayscale conversion inside a small Flask application and Docker container.
-See `microservices/README.md` for details on building and running the container.
+See `microservices/README.md` for details on building and running the container and for a small client helper script to test it.